codepath/android_guides/Developing-Custom-Themes.md

 ```

 If you run your app at this point, you should have applied the styles for 'Holo-Light' theme.
-It is upto the reader to define various styles for 'console' and 'navy' themes.
+It is now up to the reader to **define the styles and drawables for your own custom theme**.